-Me: Ryan, so the Mount will travel to Dayton, Ohio on Tuesday to play the Albany Great Danes in the 16-seed play-in game.
+Me: Ryan, the Mountaineers will travel to Dayton, Ohio on Tuesday to play Albany in the 16-seed play-in game.
 Both teams play contrasting styles.
-Will MSM be able to get the Great Danes to play at that 'Mayhem' style pace?
+Will the Mount be able to get the Great Danes to play at that 'Mayhem' style pace?

 Ryan: That's the million dollar question, Stephen!
 Albany plays at one of the slowest tempos in the country at 62.3 possessions per game, whereas the Mount cracks the 70 possessions per game barrier, good for 31st overall in the nation.